Design and Manufacturing | Autodesk

 Computer-aided design (CAD) software offers several benefits that enhance the product design and manufacturing process:

-Overall, CAD software enhances product design and manufacturing by improving visualisation, accuracy, collaboration, optimisation and documentation.
-It helps create better designs, reducing errors, shortening development cycles and ultimately delivering higher-quality products to the market efficiently.
+Overall, CAD software enhances product design and manufacturing by improving visualization, accuracy, collaboration, optimization, and documentation.
+It helps create better designs, reducing errors, shortening development cycles, and ultimately delivering higher-quality products to the market efficiently.